New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights for October 24, 2021

 New England Patriots vs. New York Jets NFL Week 7 Odds, Plays and Insights

-AFC East opponents meet when the New England Patriots (2-4) host the New York Jets (1-4) on Sunday, October 24, 2021 at Gillette Stadium.
-New England is favored by 7.5 points.
-A 42.5-point over/under is set for the game.
+The New York Jets (1-4) are touchdown underdogs in a road AFC East matchup with the New England Patriots (2-4) on Sunday, October 24, 2021 at Gillette Stadium.
+The over/under is 42.5 in this matchup.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.